MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-az-cli2.md

 Get Azure 2.0 CLI on Windows using pip.

 > - You can use [Docker](#docker) to access the CLI without installing Python and pip.
-> - If you're running Ubuntu on Windows, follow the steps for [Ubuntu](#ubuntu).
+> - If you're running Ubuntu on Windows, follow the steps for [bash](#bash).

 1. If you don't already have Python 2.7, 3.4 or 3.5 installed, install version 3.5.x.

     Visit the Python site and [download Python 3.5](https://www.python.org/downloads/release/python-352/) for your OS.

-    > We recommend checking the "Add Python 3.5 to PATH" option during install.
+    > Add Python 3.5 to your path during installation.

     Check your Python installation from a command prompt.